 First of all, a good knowledge of English is essential (you can start your experience with a language course!).

 Secondly, you need to be flexible.
 If, in fact, finding a job within two weeks is possible, it will hardly be a qualified or high-level job.
 Many employers know that travellers will only have a few months of Australian work experience.
-At the beginning, it will be important to be satisfied looking for work in the sectors where the demand is greatest: tourism and catering (waiters, barmen, dishwashers, receptionists, etc.), construction (bricklayers, labourers, workers, carpenters) and agriculture (fruit and vegetable pickers, farm workers, livestock workers).
-These are examples of casual jobs; jobs that can be learned in a short time and that almost everyone can do.
+In the beginning, it will be important to be satisfied looking for work in the sectors where the demand is greatest: tourism and catering (waiters, barmen, dishwashers, receptionists, etc.), construction (bricklayers, labourers, workers, carpenters) and agriculture (fruit and vegetable pickers, farmworkers, livestock workers).
+These are examples of casual jobs: jobs that can be learned in a short time and that almost everyone can do.

 Only later, when you have a deeper understanding of Australia’s job landscape, should you move on to a more qualified job.